PasunoorNikhil/retail_data-pipeline/README.md

 ## Acknowledgments

-* The data was taken from Mr. Durga Gadiraju and the use cases and the flow of the project was also suggested by him.
+* The data was taken from [Mr. Durga Gadiraju's git hub repo](https://github.com/dgadiraju) and the use cases and the flow of the project was also suggested by him.